Semprini/blortbot/README.md

 https://scikit-learn.org/stable/modules/metrics.html#cosine-similarity

 ## BaseBot
 An extensible bot which recognises !hello messages and responds with hello {user}.
+Oo'd from https://gitlab.com/beginbot/python_twitch_bot_no_deps

 Uses only standard library so no need to install dependencies